mirza1272/X-ray-Chest-Classification-using-Deep-Learning-CNN-Pneumonia-Detection/README.md

 This project is a Convolutional Neural Network (CNN) based image classifier that detects chest conditions (Normal, Pneumonia – viral or bacterial) from X-ray images.
 It uses data augmentation and keras-based training for accuracy and generalization.

+> 📦 **Note:** Due to GitHub's file upload limits, the full dataset is uploaded as a `.rar` archive.
+Please extract it manually after cloning.

 ---

 ## 🗂 Dataset Structure